scalameta/tutorial/docs/trees.md

 ```

-Quasi-quotes are a simple way to construct tree nodes
+Quasiquotes are a simple way to construct tree nodes

 ```scala mdoc
 val quasiquote = q"a + b"